Turkish Airlines Flight 6491: Search and rescue operation

 At 07:17 local time (01:17 UTC) on 16 January 2017, the aircraft crashed nearly 1 km beyond the end of runway 26 at Manas International Airport, at a residential area known as Dacha-SU (Дача-СУ).
-Immediately after the accident, Manas Airport issued an alert to all rescue personnel.
+Minutes after the accident, at 07:23 local time, Manas Airport issued an alert to all rescue personnel.
 The first airport fire brigade arrived at the accident site on 07:30 local time.
 Reinforcements from Kyrgyzstan Emergency Control Ministry arrived around 10 minutes later.
 The accident site was then cordoned off.
 Residents who were trapped inside their homes were immediately evacuated.
-Additional personnel were eventually called in due to the severity of the accident.
-Local residents also volunteered in the search and rescue operations.
+About 20 local residents also volunteered in the search and rescue operations.
+In total, there were 1,308 personnel who took action in the accident removal actions.

 Authorities reported that at least 38 structures were destroyed, including 19 homes and 12 outbuildings.
 A total of 7 houses were partially destroyed by the accident.
-Some of the outbuildings housed livestocks, which were killed by the accident and fire.
+Some of the outbuildings housed livestock, which were killed by the accident and fire.

 A total of 39 people were killed in the accident: all four crew members and 35 residents of Dacha-SU.
 One of the local volunteers also died of "natural causes" during the search and rescue operation.
 Among the dead were 17 children.
 Since the accident happened in the morning, most of the residents at the time were either asleep or preparing for their daily activities.
 There were reports that entire families had been wiped out by the accident.
 Autopsies report revealed that some of the victims had died from being trapped inside their homes due to the intense post-impact fire, which spread throughout the neighborhood.
-Others were killed by collapsing rubbles.
+Others were killed by collapsing rubble.
 One of the victims succumbed to their injuries while being treated at a hospital.

 Witnesses and rescuers reported that they found the pilot still conscious strapped into his seat, from which he had to be cut free.
 He later died while en route to a hospital.

 Thirty-six people, including 17 children, were injured with varying degree of injuries.
 Manas International Airport was closed, with all flights cancelled, following the accident.
-Normal operations eventually resumed approximately 16 hours after the accident.

 Two days after the accident, the search and rescue operation was ended, after authorities believed that they had recovered all victims from the accident site.